 Patient’s seen on an emergency basis are triaged by our team soon after arrival.
 Triage involves evaluating each patient’s condition briefly to determine the appropriate course of action.
-If immediate care is not required, your pet will be seen as soon as one of our doctors is available.
+If immediate care is not required, your pet will be seen as soon as a doctor is available.
 We give each patient the time and attention needed.
 We appreciate your patience if a wait is necessary.
 Every effort will be made to ensure your pet’s comfort and safety while awaiting treatment.

 Always remember that any first-aid administered to your pet must be followed by immediate veterinary care!

 Wounds — Approach any animal that is injured with caution even your own pet may bite when scared and in pain.
 Muzzle your pet.
 Apply firm direct pressure over any bleeding until bleeding stops.
-DO NOT use a tourniquets.
+DO NOT use a tourniquet.
 Wounds often become infected and need professional care.
 Wounds of unknown origin should be approached with great caution because of the risk of Rabies.
 Use gloves when in doubt.
 Call your veterinarian.

-Poisoning — Call the ASPCA Animal Poison Control center immediately and write down the information they give to you.
+Poisoning — Call the ASPCA Animal Poison Control Center (888-426-4435) immediately and write down the information they give to you.
 You should record how much your pet ingested, inhaled, absorbed or came into contact with as well.
 Call your veterinarian as most poisonings will require prompt veterinary care .
-If you know what product your pet came into contact with, save all packaging material and bring it with you to the veterinarian’s.
+If you know what product your pet came into contact with, save all packaging material and bring it with you.

 Straining to urinate — Straining is a frequent and exaggerated effort to urinate.
-Cats are prone to a condition known as FUS (Feline Urologic Syndrome) in which their urethras become clogged by urinary crystals or stones.
+Cats are prone to a condition known as FLUTD (Feline Lower Urinary Tract Disease) in which their urethras become clogged by urinary crystals or stones.
 Veterinary care must be sought immediately, as this condition can be fatal within 24 hours if left untreated.
-Dogs having trouble urinating can be obstructed as well but for different reason and should be examined by your veterinarian immediately as well.
+Dogs having trouble urinating can be obstructed as well but for different reasons and should be examined by your veterinarian immediately.

-Eye Injuries— If your pet is squinting or protecting its eye, there was trauma to the eye, or there is abnormal appearance of the eye, seek veterinary care immediately.
-Eyes are fragile and just a few minutes could mean the difference between sight and blindness.
+Eye injuries — If your pet is squinting or protecting its eye, if there was trauma to the eye, or if there is an abnormal appearance to the eye, seek veterinary care immediately.
+Eyes are fragile and just a few minutes without treatment can mean the difference between sight and blindness.

 Difficult labor — At the beginning of labor contractions may be infrequent, weak or incomplete.
 If the contractions are frequent, regular and strong and no young are produced within 30-60minutes call your veterinarian.
-You should also seek veterinary care if the gestation date is past 65 days, a fetus seems stuck in the birth canal or if greater than 4 hours pass between newborns and you expect more.
+You should also seek veterinary care if the gestation date is past 65 days, a fetus seems stuck in the birth canal, or if greater than 4 hours passes between newborns and you expect more.
 Dogs and cats experience labor and delivery very differently.
-You should educate yourself completely before your pet goes into labor and consult with your veterinarian on what to expect.
+Take some time to educate yourself completely before your pet goes into labor and consult with your veterinarian to learn what to expect.

 Seizures — Symptoms include convulsions, salivation (drooling), loss of control of urine or stool, violent muscle twitching, or loss of consciousness.
 Move your pet away from stairs or objects that could be harmful (table corners, decks, etc).
-The use of a blanket can help provide padding and keep your pet safe.
-Seizuring animals may snap involuntarily, be very cautious when handling.
-Time the seizure, keep your pet in a quiet area away from external stimuli and call your veterinarian immediately.
+Use a thick blanket to provide a cushioned, safe area for your pet.
+Seizuring animals may snap or bite involuntarily therefore be very cautious when handling.
+Time the length of the seizure, keep your pet in a quiet area away from external stimuli, and call your veterinarian immediately.

-Labored breathing — This is a symptom of various medical conditions such as pulmonary diseaseheart related problems, poisonings, or metabolic disorders.
+Labored breathing — This is a symptom of various medical conditions such as: respiratory disease, heart disease, poisonings, or metabolic disorders.
 Veterinary care is required promptly for diagnostics and treatment.